roelderickx/retro-grandprix/README.md

 # Grand Prix Circuit

 This repository contains documentation on the file format of the Grand Prix game by Distinctive Software, released by Accolade in 1988.
 Information on the original game can be found on [wikipedia](https://en.wikipedia.org/wiki/Grand_Prix_Circuit_(video_game)).

+It turns out to work more or less for [The Cycles](https://en.wikipedia.org/wiki/The_Cycles:_International_Grand_Prix_Racing) as well, released a year later from the same publisher.

 # Proof of concept

+An installation of python 3 is required to run the proof of concept.
 Create a subdirectory called `grandprix` and put the original game in this directory before running `extract-sprites.py`.
 All sprites from all PCS (4 colors CGA) and PES (16 colors EGA) files in the grandprix directory will be unpacked to a new directory called `sprites`.

+## The Cycles

+A quick test reveals the proof of concept works for The Cycles as well, but there are some caveats:

+- Each file contains a sprite called PAT!, which does not actually contain sprite data.
+To be investigated.
+- The PAT! sprite may not extract properly on Windows since ! is not an allowed character for filenames
+- The uncompressed content size reported in the header does not match the actual size obtained after decompression.
+The proof of concept issues a warning but will continue unpacking.
+Converting the advertised value and the real value to hexadecimal sheds some light on this issue.
+For example both values in _Unpacked content size mismatch: expected 8584449 but is 33533_ convert to 82FD01 and 82FD respectively.

 # Compression